-Significant levels of staff absence and disruption during 21/22, including for leadership, impacted strategic leadership both at a senior and middle leadership level.
-This will be a key focus to secure consistency for all pupils, including disadvantaged pupils against the above stated aims to achieve intended outcomes.
+We have experienced significant levels of staff absence and disruption due to maternity leave and cover during 2024/25, including for leadership.
+This has impacted strategic leadership both at a senior and middle leadership level.
+Ensuring we develop whole staff capacity and expertise will be a key focus to secure consistency for all pupils, including disadvantaged pupils, against the above stated aims to achieve intended outcomes.
+The proposed staffing restructure in January 2026 will also require the above strategic planning to be in place.